 The hypobromous acid developed through this method, comes from Sodium Bromide - which has to be activated by an oxidizer called Potassium Monopersulfate.

 This method of developing and delivering hypobromous acid disinfectant is called the two part system.
-The second of the two methods that is used to deliver hypobromous acid to the water of swimming pools and spas, uses a solid form of bromine.
+The second of the two methods that are used to deliver hypobromous acid to the water of swimming pools and spas, use a solid form of bromine.
 This solid form of Br is bound to an organic molecule.
 In this method of delivery, a swimming pool erosion feeder is used.

 The solid compound is dissolved in the erosion feeder before it is injected into the pool water.
 These type of system are normally controlled by a pool water monitor - which operates an electronically controlled solenoid valve, located on the discharge side of the erosion feeder.

-The pool monitor opens and closes the solenoid valve depending on the settings of the unit.
-In swimming pool care, organic compounds are used in commercial pool and spas.
+The pool monitor opens and closes this solenoid valve depending on the settings of the unit.
+In swimming pool care, organic compounds are used in commercial pools and spas.
 It is not the elemental form of Br.

 Bromine Facts verse Chlorine Facts

 The hypochlorous acid (HOCL) - that is formed from the pool chemical chlorine has a similar chemistry make up as that of hypobromous acid.
-Whenever br releasing pool chemicals are dissolved in water, three things are developed.
-These are hypobromous acid, hypobromite ions, and hydrogen ions.
+Whenever br releasing pool chemicals are dissolved in water, three things are developed!
+These are as follows: hypobromous acid, hypobromite ions, and hydrogen ions.

-Just like pool chlorine, hypobromous acid and hypobromite ions are very dependent on the value of the pH in pool water.
+Just like swimming pool chlorine, hypobromous acid and hypobromite ions are very dependent on the value of the pH in the water of the pool.
 For instance - when the pH value of your pool water is between 6.9 and 8.0, both hypobromous acid and hypobromite ions will be present in your swimming pool.